-Apollo 11 launched from Cape Kennedy on July 16, 1969, carrying Commander Neil Armstrong, Command Module Pilot Michael Collins and Lunar Module Pilot Edwin ‘Buzz’ Aldrin into an initial Earth-orbit of 114 by 116 miles.
+The Apollo 11 spacecraft was launched by a Saturn V rocket from Cape Kennedy on July 16, 1969, carrying astronauts Commander Neil Armstrong, Command Module Pilot Michael Collins and Lunar Module Pilot Edwin ‘Buzz’ Aldrin from the Apollo program, into an initial Earth-orbit of 114 by 116 miles.
 An estimated 530 million people watched Armstrong's televised image and heard his voice describe the event as he took ‘...one small step for a man, one giant leap for mankind’ on July 20, 1969.

-At about 109 hours, 42 minutes after launch, Armstrong stepped onto the moon.
+At about 109 hours, 42 minutes after launch, Armstrong was the first man to step on the moon.
 About 20 minutes later, Aldrin followed him.
 Half an hour later, President Nixon spoke by telephone link with the astronauts.
-Armstrong and Aldrin spent 21 hours, 36 minutes on the moon's surface.
+Armstrong and Aldrin spent 21 hours and 36 minutes on the moon's surface.

 As one might imagine, this was a great feat for the scientific community.

-The Apollo 11 mission blazed the path for the future of space exploration.
-Engineers kept working on more sophisticated technologies that eventually took us to explore asteroids, and other planets.
+The Apollo mission blazed the path for the future of space exploration and exploration of the lunar surface.
+Engineers kept working on more sophisticated technologies that eventually took astronauts to explore asteroids and other planets.
 It paved the way for others to study space travel and cooperative efforts have now given us the International Space Station.

 It inspired scientists to continue to explore space and look for ways to do the impossible.

-According to Cory Plough, Laurel Springs’ Social Studies Academic Department Chair: “Earlier in the decade, president John F. Kennedy promised to put a man on the moon and bring [that person] home safely.
+According to Cory Plough, Laurel Springs School's Social Studies Academic Department Chair: “Earlier in the decade, President John F. Kennedy promised to put a man on the moon and bring [that person] home safely.
 Prior to actually landing on the moon, the idea was just one of science fiction.
-However, Kennedy’s promise and the brilliance of the scientists at NASA made it happen.
+However, Kennedy’s promise and the brilliance of the scientists at NASA made it happen.”

 Share on social media